The (1,0) tensor and hypermultiplets in loop space

 -10pt -10pt

-\end{center} 2truecm {\abstract We show that the (1,0) tensor and hypermultiplet superconformal symmetry variations can be uplifted to loop space if we assume that two lightlike conformal Killing vectors commute.
-Upon dimensional reduction we make contact with five dimensional super-Yang-Mills and its nonabelian generalization that we subsequently uplift back to loop space where we conjecture a nonabelian generalization of the (1,0) superconformal symmetry variations and demonstrate their on-shell closure.}
+\end{center} 2truecm {\abstract We show that the (1,0) tensor and hypermultiplet supersymmetry variations can be uplifted to loop space.
+Upon dimensional reduction we make contact with abelian five-dimensional super Yang-Mills, which has a nonabelian generalization that we subsequently uplift back to loop space where we conjecture a nonabelian generalization of the (1,0) supersymmetry variations and demonstrate their on-shell closure.}

 4pt \eject